-Paul Dirac (1902–1984) was an English theoretical physicist and a co-recipient (with Erwin Schrödinger) of the 1933 Nobel Prize in Physics for “the discovery of new productive forms of atomic theory.”
+English theoretical physicist Paul Dirac (1902–1984) was a co-recipient (with Erwin Schrödinger) of the 1933 Nobel Prize in Physics for “the discovery of new productive forms of atomic theory.”

-A professor of Physics and Astronomy at Aarhaus University in Denmark, Helge Kragh is the author of several books on physics and cosmology.
+A professor of Physics and Astronomy at Aarhus University in Denmark, Helge Kragh is the author of several books on physics and cosmology.

 SC: In the biography, you describe Paul’s father, Charles Dirac as a “domestic tyrant” who drove Dirac to become an introvert.
 Do you think Charles’ influence had any bearing on Dirac’s later career as a physicist?
 How did Paul’s childhood and upbringing affect his work?

 HK: There is little doubt that Dirac’s upbringing in Bristol, and the authoritarian (even tyrannical) attitude of his father, had a major effect on his way of thinking and (lack of) social life.
 It probably was a major cause of why he thought and expressed himself in the independent, condensed, and disciplined way that is so characteristic of his writings.
 While I think it affected his style of physics, I do not think one can trace some of his physical ideas back to his traumatic childhood experience in any direct way.
 It remains a matter of speculation whether he would have had these ideas had he been brought up differently.

 SC: Dirac held the Lucasian Chair of Mathematics at Cambridge University, an academic post once held by Isaac Newton.
 Many have described Dirac’s grasp of mathematics as unrivaled by most physicists.
 How adept as a mathematician was he?